 Globalist Klaus Schwab, founder of the world economic forum, releases his book “the great reset” right on time.
-This review we found in the web might be worth to read.
+This review we found in the web might be worth reading.

 I bought this book to gain some knowledge about the mindset of globalists, who are the selfproclaimed “elite” of this world, while nobody has ever voted for them to govern our lives.
 This book is good evidence that these people are living in a bubble, having lost all connection to reality.
 I will now summarize the main problems I have figured out about the author’s perception of reality depicted in this book: